machinetranslate/machinetranslate.org/engines/engines.md

 ---
 nav_order: 50
 has_children: true
-title: Engines
+title: APIs
-description: Machine translation engines
+description: Machine translation APIs
 ---

 There is a growing set of machine translation engines available.